OMDTZ/MillsMap_V1/README.md

   ```
   mv .env.template .env
   ```
-  - The edit the file and add domain and emails as follows
+  - Then edit the file and add domain and emails as follows
     - Type nano .env the text editor will be launched and
       - #Use fully qualified domain names.
 Set to DOMAIN=local if SSL_TYPE=selfsign.
       DOMAIN=omdtz-data.org (added domain name)